 The East Bay shoreline, stretching north from the Bay Bridge to the City of Richmond, is home to an abundance of waterbirds and other wildlife and the site of the 2,262-acre Eastshore State Park.
 The park was created in 1997 when the California State Department of Parks and Recreation acquired the entire 8.5-mile stretch of shoreline.
 The park includes two of the richest waterbird habitats in the Bay Area.
 The Emeryville Crescent, adjacent to the Bay Bridge, is a 558-acre tidal marsh and cove that supports up to 14,000 shorebirds and thousands of other birds.
 To the north, the Albany mudflats rival the crescent in waterbird numbers.
 The park’s 260 acres of uplands provide habitat for many bird species now disappearing from the Bay Area, such as the Western Meadowlark and the Northern Harrier.
+The park was renamed in October, 2013 in honor of Sylvia McLaughlin.

 While the park boundaries have been established, proposed development and human-related impacts continue to threaten the wildlife that rely on shoreline and upland habitats.
 Specific issues include: